Car Accident Risks Due To Holiday Speeding Drivers

-A look back at past Thanksgivings shows that motorists face a substantial increased risk of auto accidents over Thanksgiving.
+A look back at past Thanksgiving shows that motorists face a substantially increased risk of auto accidents over Thanksgiving.
 As this year’s Thanksgiving holiday approaches, it is important to consider the car accident risks the holiday can present.

 While this crash was unusual because of the exceptionally high speed at which the driver was traveling, it was one of many Thanksgiving accidents which end in injuries or death.
 The Thanksgiving holiday, defined as spanning the Wednesday before Thanksgiving to the Sunday after, is one of the most dangerous times on the roads.
 There are lots of different reasons why Thanksgiving is such a high-risk time for drivers, but one thing is clear: motorists who speed over Thanksgiving are at significantly greater risk and putting themselves and others in jeopardy.